Procedure for acquiring an ITC

 MINORS INTERNATIONAL CLEARANCE PROCESS

-- Complete the Prior to 10 Submission Form (click here to download - Not Available yet)
+- Complete the Prior to 10 Submission Form (click here to download)

 - Obtain a copy of some form of official document that proves the player was living in the United States prior to their 10th birthday per examples listed above.